 SSL Cert Auto-Renewal Failed Silently, Site Now Untrusted

-Certbot or platform renewal stopped months ago.
-You only noticed when the browser flashed NET::ERR_CERT_DATE_INVALID.
-Find why and restore the cron.
+Certbot renewal stopped months ago and you only noticed when the browser flashed NET::ERR_CERT_DATE_INVALID.
+Diagnose the real cause and restore HTTPS in under an hour.

 Common causes